Hungreeee/Q-RAG/README.md

 #### Benefits:

-- With a simple set-up, Q-RAG is efficient in terms of cost/time and can be easily adapted to any existing RAG pipelines.
+- With a simple set-up, Q-RAG is efficient in terms of cost and can be easily adapted to any existing RAG pipelines.
-- Q-RAG allows a sort of "continual learning" mechanism by allowing humans to correct poor answers, helping the agent not making the same mistake.
+- Q-RAG allows a sort of "continual learning" mechanism by allowing humans to correct answers and address poor retrieval, helping the agent avoid making the same mistake when similar question patterns are asked.
 - In a realistic QnA setting, new questions would start to appear less with time.
 Therefore, intuitively, the situation will somewhat converge to the scenario where every complex question can be handled by Q-RAG.

 ## Demo

-A small Q-RAG demo developed using langchain can be found in this [notebook](https://github.com/Hungreeee/Q-RAG/blob/main/demo/demo_notebook_squad.ipynb).
+A simple Q-RAG demo can be found in this [notebook](https://github.com/Hungreeee/Q-RAG/blob/main/demo/demo_notebook_squad.ipynb).

 ## Run Q-RAG